debmanas/AWS/readme.txt

-emplate that will create the following:
+Template that will create the following:

 API Gateway:
 Deployed as a REGIONAL endpoint.